PenguGH/FocusTime/README.md

 FocusTime is a multi-utility productivity app.
 With many different tools to help you improve your productivity and focus.
 Instead of downloading 3 separate apps, just download this one single app.

+Both the Habits page and the Todo list page support CRUD operations.

-Use the habits page to add, edit/update, and delete habits.
+Use the habits page to add, edit, update, and delete habits.
 Daily habit progress resets daily and weekly habit progress resets weekly.

-Use the todo list page to add, edit/update, and delete todo list items.
+Use the todo list page to add, edit, update, and delete todo list items.

 Use the pomodoro timer to help you focus and get work done with the work timer and take breaks with the break timer.
 There is a short break timer and a long break timer.